What is CTE?

 How Does CTE Work?

 There are 15 high-demand industry sectors and multiple career pathways within each industry sector.
 Learners will sign up for a career pathway their freshman or sophomore year of high school and take three years of coursework within that pathway, in addition to relevant internship and work-based learning, student associations and clubs, career and college exploration and preparation, and industry certifications.
 Learners who complete all three years of coursework receive an additional certificate of completion, recognition at graduation, and postgraduation support.
 Many CTE courses also count toward the school’s graduation requirements and UC/CSU admissions requirements.

 Is CTE just for high school?

 Learners experience different industry sectors and career pathways through their projects in 7th and 8th grade.
 These feeder experiences, or exploratory workshops, allow learners to enter a career pathway in high school with prior experience and confidence in their interest in that pathway.
 Experiences such as the Glider Project, Entrepreneurship Fairs or Shark Tank projects, Coding and Game Design, school gardening and agriculture, theatre, and photography all have the potential to inspire a learner to work toward that profession through a CTE pathway.

 How is CTE different at SCVi?

-Career and Technical education courses are true practice for the real world project-based.
+Career and Technical education courses are true practice for the project-based real world.
 Learners use the same principles of iLEAD’s project-based learning model to apply skills and knowledge to real-world problems as they relate to the industry sector of their pathway.
 This mimics the workplace, gives learners voice and choice, and makes the learning meaningful and fun.
-Learners step into professional roles, learn work-related skills, and create new knowledge through projects that demonstrate necessary competencies for success.
+Learners step into professional roles, learn work-related skills, and acquire new knowledge through projects that demonstrate necessary competencies for success.

 Benefits of CTE: